reefer42/xkaliber-agent/README.md

 Context Loading: Attach scripts or documents directly.
 The agent parses the content to help debug code or summarize long-form text.

+be sure to check out the cli version. after install type xagent to spawn in terminal

 🗣️ 5.
 Offline Comms
 Piper TTS: High-speed, high-quality voice synthesis that runs 100% offline.